Software Comparisons

 Picking the right tool

-If you run a bar or bar-heavy restaurant, look at WISK.
+You run a bar or bar-heavy restaurant.
+Look at WISK or Craftable.
 Beverage variance tracking pays for itself if you’re losing even 2-3% of pour volume.

-Running 5+ locations?
+You have 5+ locations.
 Restaurant365 or MarketMan.
 The cost makes sense when you’re managing purchasing, AP, and food cost across multiple kitchens.

-Already on Toast and happy with it? xtraCHEF is in your ecosystem.
+Already on Toast. xtraCHEF is in your ecosystem.
 Turn it on.

-If AP is the bottleneck, MarginEdge.
+AP is the bottleneck.
+MarginEdge.
 The invoice processing is strong and the accounting integrations save real time.

-Need recipe documentation specifically?
+Need recipe documentation.
 Meez.
 The best option for building and sharing standardized recipes.

-If you just need to know your food cost, you need a recipe costing tool, not an inventory management platform.
+You just need to know your food cost.
+That’s recipe costing, not inventory management — different problem, simpler tool.
 DishCost does this for $39/mo.
-Enter ingredients, build recipes, see your food cost percentage.
+Enter ingredients (or upload a CSV if you have a lot), build recipes, see your food cost percentage.
 When prices change, every recipe recalculates.
 No setup fee, no contracts, cancel anytime.